 5. Lignocellulosic biomass (substrate)

-Lignocellulosic biomass includes wood (wood chips, forestry wastes), agricultural crop residues, bagasse, grass, straw, groundnut shell, sawdust, cotton, mustard, mulberry, sunﬂower stalks, it is an alternative energy source as it is renewable and available throughout the world (Sun and Cheng, 2002) .
-Therefore it represents an enormous and zero (or even negative) cost raw material compared with directly fermentable feedstock (sugars) and a competitive biomass resource as compared with the starchy materials (mainly corn).
-Therefore, lignocellulosic biomass is a promising resource for various fermentation technologies including bioethanol production.
+Lignocellulosic biomass includes wood (wood chips, forestry wastes), agricultural crop residues, bagasse, grass, straw, groundnut shell, sawdust, cotton, mustard, mulberry and sunﬂower stalks.
+It is an alternative energy source, as it is renewable and available throughout the world (Sun and Cheng, 2002) .
+Therefore, it represents an enormous and zero (or even negative) cost raw material compared with directly fermentable feedstock (sugars) and is a competitive biomass resource as compared with the starchy materials (mainly corn).
+Therefore, lignocellulosic biomass is a promising resource for various fermentation technologies, including bioethanol production.
 Lignocellulose is a more complex substrate than starch alone.
 It is a mixture of lignin and the carbohydrate polymers cellulose (glucose polymer) and hemicelluloses.
 The carbohydrate polymers have tight hydrogen bonds with lignin, which represents a physical barrier to be removed from them so as to be available for further transformations (Sarris and Papanikolaou, 2015).
 The three steps of the biological process for converting the lignocellulosic biomass to ethanol are as follows: deligniﬁcation which sets free the cellulose and hemicellulose from lignin, depolymerization which produces free sugars and fermentation of the hexoses and pentoses blends.
-Lignocellulosic biomass needs to be pretreated so as to increase the surface area and the porosity of the material, to increase the bulk density and decrease the crystallinity of the cellulose in order to make it accessible for hydrolysis (Prasad et al., 2007; Sun and Cheng, 2002).
+Lignocellulosic biomass needs to be pretreated so as to increase the surface area and the porosity of the material and to increase the bulk density and decrease the crystallinity of the cellulose in order to make it accessible for hydrolysis (Prasad et al., 2007; Sun and Cheng, 2002).
 Cellulase is a complex of three enzymes namely: β-glucosidase, endo-1, 4-β-D-glucanase (endoglucanase), and exo-1, 4-β-D-glucanase (exoglucanase), that work synergistically to effectively hydrolyze lignocellulosic substrates into simple sugars (Ezea, 2025a,b,c).
-However, lignocellulosic hydrolysis with cellulase must come into play after Pretreatment.
+However, lignocellulosic hydrolysis with cellulase must come into play after pretreatment.
 Therefore, pretreatment is the most important processing challenge in the production of ethanol, being one of the most costly steps and is of crucial importance because it inﬂuences the whole ethanol production process (Sarris and Papanikolaou, 2015).

 5.1 Chemical hydrolysis of lignocellulosic substrate